openstack/horizon/doc/source/contributor/testing.rst

 In general new code without unit tests will not be accepted, and every bugfix *must* include a regression test.

-For a much more in-depth discussion of testing, see the :doc:`testing topic guide </topics/testing>`.
+For a much more in-depth discussion of testing, see the :ref:`testing topic guide <topics-testing>`.